Tredence bets big on $30 Billion Data Migration and Modernization Market

 Strategic direction expands the company's vision to enable end-to-end data estate transformation inclusive of innovative multi-cloud data migration and modernization solutions.

-SAN JOSE, Calif., Aug.
-18, 2022 /PRNewswire/ -- Tredence Inc., a leading data science solutions provider focused on solving the last mile problem in AI, has announced capability development investments and partnerships to expand and strengthen its 'data on cloud' migration and modernization solutions that will accelerate Data and AI outcomes for its enterprise customers.
+BANGALORE, India, Aug.
+19, 2022 /PRNewswire/ -- Tredence Inc., a leading data science solutions provider focused on solving the last mile problem in AI, has announced capability development investments and partnerships to expand and strengthen its 'data on cloud' migration and modernization solutions that will accelerate Data and AI outcomes for its enterprise customers.

 Every enterprise data modernization initiative brings its own sets of characteristics and challenges that must be addressed contextually.
 Siloed data locked in legacy systems and dated modernization and analytics approaches are the chief roadblocks to becoming an insights-driven organization.